bestia-dev/sey_currency_converter_pwa/README.md

 It is easy to edit and preview pages because they are complete.
 The rust code will fetch the html, extract only the body content and set_inner_html to div_for_wasm_html_injecting.
 A page is a template, and some placeholders will be replaced with data.
+For `modal pages` I prepared a separate `div_for_modal`.
+I will not use a local router and will not change the URL address of this `single page web app`.
+I don't see a need for this.

 ## serde-wasm-bindgen